 This whole review outlines what’s bad about this game however the shameless use of in-app purchases, the horrible use of the Final Fantasy brand and the extremely repetitive nature of its gameplay stand out as the worst aspects of Final Fantasy XV: A New World for PC.

 Hardcore Final Fantasy fans will spit on this release and curse the fact that it was ever allowed to soil the name of one of video gaming’s most decorated tittles.
 Everything about Final Fantasy XV: A New Empire for PC is exactly what people despise in free mobile games.

-I hope you enjoyed this article, please rate and share.
-If you have problems running Final Fantasy XV: A New Empire on your desktop or any other issues, leave a comment below.
+I hope you enjoyed this guide, please rate and share.
+If you have problems running Final Fantasy XV: A New Empire on your PC or any other issues, leave a comment below.